netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   selection of Path Selection and Congestion Control algorithms.

 # QUIC implementation Considerations {#impcon}

 **TODO READ:**
 See also "Implementation Considerations" in {{Section 5 of QUIC-MP}}.

+## Automatic Path Changes - Initial Handshake

+{{QUIC-TRANSPORT}} requires that there is no connection migration during the initial handshake, and that there are no other packets send (including probing packets) during the initial handshake, see
+{{Section 9 of QUIC-TRANSPORT}}, paragraphs 2 and 3.

+An implementation must ensure on some level that no path change or probing occurs.

+This may be covered by the recommendation that a PAN layer should not automatically switch without explicit request by the QUIC(-MP) layer.
+See also {{recommendation-path-switching}}

 ## Path Change Detection - Path Injection {#pathchange-injection}